grimmer0125/embedded-pydicom-react-viewer/README.md

 4. Dockerization
 5. Bundle some testing DICOM files

-## Install dependencies for intel and Mac M1 (arm) machines
+## Install Python, Node.js and their dependencies for intel and Mac M1 (arm) machines

-https://github.com/nvm-sh/nvm January 2021: there are no pre-compiled NodeJS binaries for versions prior to 15.x for Apple's new M1 chip (arm64 architecture). v14.16 supports M1 but need compilation (auto done by nvm).
+https://github.com/nvm-sh/nvm January 2021: there are no pre-compiled NodeJS binaries for versions prior to 15.x for Apple's new M1 chip (arm64 architecture). v14.16 supports M1 but need compilation (auto done by nvm). p.s. nvm seems to still build 15.14.0

-Make sure you have Node.js (v15.14.0+), [Yarn](https://yarnpkg.com/), Python (3.9.2+) and [Poetry](https://python-poetry.org/) installed.
+Make sure you have Node.js (v15.14.0+), Python (3.9.2+) and [Poetry](https://python-poetry.org/) installed first.
 (Optional) [pyenv](https://github.com/pyenv/pyenv) is recommended to switch different Python and it will automatically switch to 3.9.2 since .python-version is created.

+Then
+1. `npm install --global yarn`
+2. `yarn set version berry`
-1. `yarn install`
+3. `yarn install`
-2. `poetry install`
+3. `poetry install`

 ## Production - Use Python FastAPI to host React app